todoubled/harness/GUIDE.md

 ## Images and Fonts
 Define a `PROJECT_PREFIX` in `harness/env.sh` for deployment ease.
 Built assets will use this prefix so you should also prefix font and image filenames with the same `PROJECT_PREFIX`.

+#### Input
+This setup allows you to work with the technologies you're used to and supports some common types of assets as input for the build system:

+- `.mustache` templates
+- `.styl` stylesheet modules
+- `.coffee` and `.js` modules
+- images

+### Output
+And it outputs optimized assets like you might expect:

+- 1 `.js` file
+- 1 `.css` file
+- images